Need Help? Give us a call.

 Notice that we can’t give you a clear breakdown of what you’ll face in rates and fees if you choose Wells Fargo Merchant Services?

 That’s because Wells Fargo is very vague across all their informational resources on fees and rates.
 It’s really unclear what your rate structure will be and how that rate is determined.

-While most of it’s dependent on what services you specifically choose for your business, it’s better to work with a merchant account provider that’s fully transparent with their rates and fees.
+While most of Wells Fargo Merchant Services fees are dependent on what services you specifically choose for your business, it’s better to work with a merchant account provider that’s fully transparent with their rates and fees.